A Day of All Things Social Media with Mark Carrigan

 The DHi is pleased to announce two funds to support digital humanities research.

-The deadline for applications is Friday 26th January 2018
+The deadline for applications has been extended to Friday 2nd February 2018

 1. Digital Humanities Training Fund - Financial support for one faculty member (ATR and ATS) and one PGR student place to attend the Digital Humanities at Oxford Summer School 2018.Download Guidance (pdf) Download Form (MS Word)